lishen/end2end-all-conv/README.md

 ## Computational environment
 The research in this study is carried out on a Linux workstation with 8 CPU cores and a single NVIDIA Quadro M4000 GPU with 8GB memory.
 The deep learning framework is Keras 2 with Tensorflow as the backend.
+### About Keras version
+It is known that Keras >= 2.1.0 can give errors due an API change.
+See issue [#7](https://github.com/lishen/end2end-all-conv/issues/7).
+Use Keras with version < 2.1.0.
+For example, Keras=2.0.8 is known to work.